barelyhuman/commitlog/readme.md

 - Cannot Specify a commit/tag to consider as the source of log
 - No Tests added so is probably unstable right now
-- Generates a huge markdown output of the whole repository from inception /initial commit

 ## Contribution